 Huawei faces R1.5m fine for employing too many foreign workers

-About 90% of the Chinese telecommunications giant’s workforce in SA are foreigners in breach of rules on hiring local workers, labour department says
+About 90% of the Chinese giant’s workforce in SA are foreigners, breaching rules, labour department says

 SA has asked a court to fine the local unit of China’s Huawei Technologies for breaking rules on hiring local workers and to order the company to amend its practices, the labour department said on Friday.